 Because wounds do not occur in isolation, wound management involves not only topical care but also attention to other systemic or local factors that can be contributing to wound development or impaired healing.
 Consider the following:

-Controlling lower extremity edema in patients with venous ulcers through compression is a fundamental component of a successful treatment plan.
-Compression dressings and multilayer bandaging systems are the gold standard for venous ulcers.
+- Controlling lower extremity edema in patients with venous ulcers through compression is a fundamental component of a successful treatment plan.
+Compression dressings and multilayer bandaging systems are the gold standards for venous ulcers.

 - Establishing adequate perfusion to the extremity in patients with arterial ulcers is essential to wound healing.
 Some patients will need revascularization to support healing.

 - In patients with skin tears, protecting the skin is a priority, especially in those with fragile skin or other risk factors.

 - In patients with a history of diabetes mellitus, glycemic control is an important factor to consider in wound development and wound healing.

 Nutrition is another component of an overall wound treatment plan.
 The prevalence of malnutrition in the hospitalized population has been cited as between 30% and 50%.
 Nutrition and hydration are essential to normal cellular function and successful wound healing.
 Assessing the patient’s nutritional status in consultation with the registered dietitian is essential to determine the patient’s potential to heal.
 A nutritional plan should take into consideration the patient’s overall health and nutritional status and include appropriate nutritional and micronutrient supplementation.
 For example, in patients with pressure injuries, 30 to 35 kcal/kg of body weight is recommended daily, as is 1.25 to 1.5 g/kg of protein daily and micronutrient supplementation in patients who have a known or suspected vitamin deficiency.

 Detailed documentation of ongoing assessment findings and interventions serves as an important communication tool for all caregivers, including the wound care professional who will augment and clarify the plan of care.